Nabute/Abushakir/README.md

 <!---![GitHub forks](https://img.shields.io/github/forks/Nabute/Abushakir?style=social)--->
 <!---![Twitter Follow](https://img.shields.io/twitter/follow/danny_nigusse?style=social)--->

-Abushakir is a package that allows developers to implement ethiopian calendar system in their application(s)`.
+Abushakir is a package that allows developers to implement ethiopian calendar system and DateTime System in their application(s)`.

 This package is implemented using the [UNIX EPOCH](https://en.wikipedia.org/wiki/Unix_time) which means it's not a conversion of any other calendar system into ethiopian, for instance, Gregorian Calendar into Ethiopian.